open/close all folders

 - Face of a Thug: His face is literally that of an orca's.
 In the supplementary materials, it's stated that this scares off children, and this makes Gang Orca himself very distraught.

 - Logical Weakness: Being half-aquatic mammal, he is very vulnerable to drying out.
 This makes Todoroki and Yoarashi working together a particular threat to him, once they finally start doing so.
+He also walks around with bottles of water to keep himself moist.

 - Make Me Wanna Shout: Can do anything an orca can on land, including a sonar attack.
 Its so powerful it can knock out a person if used at close range.
 However, Shindou can partially resist it since his own quirk has made him used to high vibrations.